tabatkins/railroad-diagrams/README.md

 After constructing a Diagram, call `.toSVG(...padding)` on it, specifying 0-4 padding values (just like CSS) for some additional "breathing space" around the diagram (the paddings default to 20px).
 The return value is an `<svg>` element (not text), which can immediately be inserted into your document.
 As a convenience, Diagram also has an `.addTo(element)` method, which immediately appends it to the referenced element with default paddings.

-You *will* need to specify your own CSS to make the diagrams appear correctly.
-Check out the example.html file for a good default setup.

 Options
 -------